 Being from North India, I never heard of Kodagu as a culture (that too being a part of this very country).
 It was just when I started living in Bangalore and got to know the difference between Kannada, Tamil, Telugu and Mallyali, did I get to know that a small population of people(around 1,50,000) still are preserving their diminishing culture.
 I met some locals from Kodagu in Bangalore who would always talk about their place, their food, their dance, their music, the winds, the spices, coffee(you know they are obsessed when you hear them).

 Just as a culture enthusiast as I am, I couldn’t let this experience go off.
 I spent two days with my four friends in Coorg and it felt like I am living the stories narrated by my friends from Coorg.

 This post will more be an FYI than just experience sharing.
 What to have, what to expect, where to live etc.

 How to reach Coorg?

-then take a bus from Bangalore to Coorg.
+The easiest way is to take a flight to Bangalore from anywhere around the world then take a bus from Bangalore to Coorg.
 Don’t search for the options of train, they don’t have a railway station.